Skip to content

 • Learning together around a relevant theme

-• Practicing meditations together, led by 2 Mindfulness Teachers
+• Practising meditations together, led by two mindfulness teachers

-• Exploring our experiences of meditation and practice
+• Exploring our experiences of meditation and practise

-You do not need any experience of meditation, just an openness to practice the recommended meditations during the sessions, as well as practicing at home between sessions, over the 8-week course.
+You do not need any experience of meditation, just an openness to practise the recommended meditations during the sessions, as well as practising at home between sessions, over the eight-week course.
+This will help you feel the full effects of mindfulness and meditation.

 Mindfulness for Depression

-The group uses Mindfulness practices and Cognitive therapy to explore symptoms of depression, recognize our own patterns of thinking and how we might best take care of ourselves.
+The group uses mindfulness practices and Cognitive Behavioural Therapy (CBT) to explore symptoms of depression and recognise our own patterns of thinking and how we might best take care of ourselves.

 You might wish to consider referring to an MBCT group if you are: